Ayman-Masmali/pdsnd_github/README.md

 washington.csv

 ### Credits
-index of max value in a dictionary from 'https://stackoverflow.com/a/280156/14878074' load data code from practice#3 in bikeshare project material.
+index of max value in a dictionary from this [link](https://stackoverflow.com/a/280156/14878074) load data code from practice#3 in bikeshare project material.